Mansourasaurus

 Mansourasaurus ("Mansoura lizard") is a genus of herbivorous lithostrotian sauropod dinosaur from the Quseir Formation of Egypt.
 The type and only species is Mansourasaurus shahinae.

-The discovery of Mansourasaurus was considered quite significant by paleontologists, because very few Late Cretaceous sauropod remains had been found in Africa where the rocky strata that preserve remains elsewhere and produce rich fossil beds were typically not found exposed at or near ground level.
+The discovery of Mansourasaurus was considered quite significant by paleontologists, because very few Late Cretaceous sauropod remains have been found in Africa, where the rocky strata that preserve remains elsewhere and produce rich fossil beds were typically not found exposed at or near ground level.

 Discovery and naming

-Hesham Sallam, a paleontologist at Mansoura University, together with a team of students discovered a sauropod skeleton in the Dakhla Oasis in Egypt's Western Desert.
+Hesham Sallam, a paleontologist at Mansoura University, together with a team of students, discovered a sauropod skeleton in the Dakhla Oasis in Egypt's Western Desert.
 In 2016, it was reported that over thirty dinosaur specimens had been excavated, among them titanosaurian sauropods.

-Based on this skeleton, the type species Mansourasaurus shahinae was named and described in January 2018, by Hesham M. Sallam, Eric Gorscak, Patrick M. O'Connor, Iman A. El-Dawoudi, Sanaa El-Sayed, Sara Saber, Mahmoud A. Kora, Joseph J. W. Sertich, Erik R. Seiffert and Matthew C. Lamanna.
+Based on this skeleton, the type species Mansourasaurus shahinae was named and described in January 2018 by Hesham M. Sallam, Eric Gorscak, Patrick M. O'Connor, Iman A. El-Dawoudi, Sanaa El-Sayed, Sara Saber, Mahmoud A. Kora, Joseph J. W. Sertich, Erik R. Seiffert, and Matthew C. Lamanna.
 The generic name refers to the Mansoura University.
 The specific name honours Mona Shahin, one of the founders of the Mansoura University Vertebrate Paleontology Center.

 The Mansourasaurus specimen described in 2018 is its holotype, MUVP 200, discovered in a layer of the Quseir Formation dating from the late Campanian, about seventy-three million years old.
 It consists of a partial skeleton with skull and lower jaws.
 It contains a fragment of the skull roof, a part of the lower braincase, the dentaries of the lower jaws, three neck vertebrae, two back vertebrae, eight ribs, the right scapula, the right coracoid, both humeri, a radius, a third metacarpal, three metatarsals, and parts of osteoderms.
 The skeleton was found on a surface of four by three metres.
 It was not articulated.
-The authors concluded that the holotype is a juvenile specimen, because the bones of its shoulder girdle had not yet fused.
+The authors concluded that the holotype is a juvenile specimen because the bones of its shoulder girdle had not yet fused.
 An ulna, specimen MUVP 201, found at twenty metres distance from the skeleton, was not referred to the species as it seemed somewhat too large for the holotype individual and a general connection to the species could not be proven.